calicorob/calicorob.github.io/about.md

 * I graduated from Queen's University with a B.A.Sc. in Chemical Engineering in 2016.
 * I graduated from the University of Waterloo with a MASc. in Chemical Engineering in 2019.
 * After graudating from Waterloo, I moved into a data science role at JANA Corporaton.
+* After JANA, I joined [ACV Auto](https://acvauto.com/).

+#### ACV Auto
+I joined ACV Auto in March 2022 where, as an analytics engineer apart of the product analytics team, I help the business make data driven decisions for improving products and moving the business forward.

 #### JANA Corporation
-At JANA, I use data science, machine learning and reliability engineering to predict the risk of failure of the components of our client's installed natural gas transmission and distribution asset base.
+At JANA, I used data science, machine learning and reliability engineering to predict the risk of failure of the components of our client's installed natural gas transmission and distribution asset base.

 #### University of Waterloo